 In this tutorial, I will share what I experienced when I moved five WordPress sites from Hostgator to SiteGround’s hosting service.
 I will also share a few important things I learned while making this move, and I will give you a glimpse into Siteground’s hosting service as well.

 A few words about Siteground:

-I had heard many great things about Siteground, and looking at the technology they are offering for their shared hosting servers, I was quickly inspired to try their service.
+I had heard many great things about SiteGround, and looking at the technology they are offering for their shared hosting servers; I was quickly inspired to try their service.
 Once such bit of technology is Varnish Cache.
-Varnish Cache is a web application accelerator which I have used in the past when I was hosting ShoutMeLoud on my private VPS (Virtual Private Server).
-Varnish Cache is one reason behind blazingly fast website loading, and is among the reasons I wanted to try Siteground.
+Varnish Cache is a web application accelerator which I had used in the past when I was hosting ShoutMeLoud on my private VPS (Virtual Private Server).
+Varnish Cache is one reason behind blazingly fast website loading and is among the reasons I wanted to try Siteground.
 Siteground is also a non-EIG hosting service, yet another reason for me to give their hosting service a try.

 Moving my WordPress site from Hostgator to Siteground:

-Once I felt confident that it was time to move away from Hostgator, I purchased Siteground hosting for 2 years at a 60% discounted price using this link.
-Initially I considered buying it for one year, but I quickly realized that I would be paying way too much for the second year’s renewal.
+Once I felt confident that it was time to move away from Hostgator, I purchased Siteground hosting for two years at a 60% discounted price using this link.
+Initially, I considered buying it for one year, but I quickly realized that I would be paying way too much for the second year’s renewal.

 Afte purchasing the hosting, I started looking for migration options.
 Siteground offers free website migration, which is quite useful for non-technical users.
 In my case, I wanted to migrate my WordPress blog myself, so I used the Duplicator plugin to start migrating the site.

 - You can read the tutorial here: How to use Duplicator plugin to migrate a WordPress site

 Moving the first site took extra time since I was using the Duplicator plugin for the first time.
 After that, moving the remaining sites was quite easy.